Showing posts with label boudin blanc. Show all posts

 www.flickr.com/photos/raludwick/3849686165/

-Bacon - The word "bacon" together with the word "lard" came to England from France.
-Today, in both English and French, bacon means smoked or salted meat from a pig.
-The second French word lard now also means bacon in French, but in English lard continues to means pig fat, which is saindoux in modern French.
-That often creates confusion for English speakers when ordering breakfast in France.
+Bacon, along with the word "lard," arrived in England from France.
+Today, in both English and French, "bacon" refers to smoked or salted meat from a pig.
+However, while the word lard now also means bacon in French, in English it specifically refers to rendered pig fat—which is saindoux in modern French.
+This often creates confusion for English speakers when ordering breakfast in France.

 A French menu may offer: